Skip to content

 class ProductFilterSet(FilterSet):

-brand = StringField(lookup_expr="metadata__brand")
+brand = StringField(filter_by="metadata__brand")

-color = StringField(lookup_expr="metadata__specs__color")
+color = StringField(filter_by="metadata__specs__color")

-from django.contrib.postgres.search import SearchVector
+from django.contrib.postgres.search import SearchVector, SearchQuery

 def add_search_vector(filterset, queryset):

-if 'search' in filterset.data:
+if "search" in filterset.data:

 return queryset.annotate(